turbot/tailpipe-mcp/README.md

 The Tailpipe MCP includes a pre-built `best_practices` prompt.
 Running it before running your own prompts will teach the LLM how to work most effectively with Tailpipe, including:

-- How to explore available data schemas and tables
+- How to explore available data schemas and tables using tailpipe_table_list and tailpipe_table_show
 - When to use specific tables for different resource types
 - How to write efficient queries that follow Tailpipe conventions
 - Best practices for formatting and presenting results